 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description that clearly communicates both what the skill does and when to use it, with an explicit 'Use when' clause.
-Its main weakness is that the capability description could be more specific about what kinds of Stimulus controllers or patterns it supports, and the broad trigger terms like 'client-side interactivity' could cause conflicts with other frontend JavaScript skills.
+Its main weaknesses are the somewhat generic capability description (only 'create and register') and the broad trigger terms like 'client-side interactivity' that could overlap with other frontend skills.
+Adding more Stimulus-specific actions and narrowing the broader triggers would improve it.

 Suggestions

-Add more specific concrete actions like 'define targets, values, actions, and outlets' to better convey the full scope of Stimulus controller capabilities.
+Add more specific Stimulus actions like 'define targets, values, actions, and outlets' to better convey the full scope of capabilities.

 | Dimension | Reasoning | Score |